geopandas/geopandas/_sources/docs/user_guide/data_structures.rst.txt

     gdf = gdf.rename(columns={'old_name': 'new_name'}).set_geometry('new_name')

-**Note 2:** Somewhat confusingly, by default when you use the ``read_file`` command, the column containing spatial objects from the file is named "geometry" by default, and will be set as the active geometry column.
+**Note 2:** Somewhat confusingly, by default when you use the :func:`~geopandas.read_file` command, the column containing spatial objects from the file is named "geometry" by default, and will be set as the active geometry column.
 However, despite using the same term for the name of the column and the name of the special attribute that keeps track of the active column, they are distinct.
 You can easily shift the active geometry column to a different :class:`GeoSeries` with the :meth:`~GeoDataFrame.set_geometry` command.
 Further, ``gdf.geometry`` will always return the active geometry column, *not* the column named ``geometry``.
 If you wish to call a column named "geometry", and a different column is the active geometry column, use ``gdf['geometry']``, not ``gdf.geometry``.

 Attributes and Methods
 ~~~~~~~~~~~~~~~~~~~~~~

 Any of the attributes calls or methods described for a :class:`GeoSeries` will work on a :class:`GeoDataFrame` -- effectively, they are just applied to the "geometry" :class:`GeoSeries`.

-However, ``GeoDataFrames`` also have a few extra methods for input and output which are described on the :doc:`Input and Output <io>` page and for geocoding with are described in :doc:`Geocoding <geocoding>`.
+However, :class:`GeoDataFrames <GeoDataFrame>` also have a few extra methods for input and output which are described on the :doc:`Input and Output <io>` page and for geocoding with are described in :doc:`Geocoding <geocoding>`.

 .. ipython:: python